 The title track holds all of your text clips, as well as callouts and stickers.
 Clips on this track are linked to a corresponding clip on the main video track.
-You can't use transitions or effects on any of these clips.
+You can't use transitions or effects on any of these clips, but you can animate them.
 Learn more: Titles | Callouts | Stickers